Skip to main content

 For larger shipments, longer routes, or specialized trailer needs, a tractor trailer usually offers more options than a straight truck.

-The biggest differences between a straight truck and a tractor trailer show up in daily operations.
+The biggest differences between a straight truck and a tractor trailer show up in payload, route type, and daily operations.
+Here’s a quick-reference comparison:

 Straight trucks often cost less to operate on shorter and smaller moves because the equipment is smaller and simpler.
 They can be easier to route, easier to park, and often easier to load at smaller facilities.